-2.2 Documentation of required endorsement / support/non-objection for selected string by Significantly Interested Parties
+2.2.
+Documentation of required endorsement / support/non-objection for selected string by Significantly Interested Parties the government or territorial authority for the Territory associated with the IDN ccTLD string and

 2.2.1 Definition of Significantly Interested Parties.
 Significantly Interested Parties include but are not limited to: